aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 Due to time constraints, creating a custom website utilizing HTML, CSS & Javascript was not a possibility, so we began to look for alternatives. **Wordpress was ultimately chosen as an alternative as it was inexpensive, flexible with AWS and easy to use.** Amazon has already posted a whitepaper regarding how to install Wordpress using Amazon Lightsail however we would also like to make this available on all Availability Zones.
 Currently the Wordpress Lightsail Instance is unavailable in the US West region (US WEST-1 N. California) and while the latency difference wouldn't particularly be noticable.

-We will try multiple methods and calculate the cost, performance, scalability and availability.
+We will try multiple methods and calculate the **cost, performance, scalability and availability**.

 For Test Instances we will utilize a dummy site with dummy data using the ["Demo Data Creator Plugin"](https://wordpress.org/plugins/demo-data-creator/)